kizniche/Mycodo/README.md

 Go to http://127.0.0.1/mycodo/index.php and log in with the credentials created earlier.
 You should see the menu to the left displaying the current humidity and temperature, and a graph to the right with the corresponding values.

-Select the "Configure Settings" from the menu and set up the proper pin numbers for your connected relays by referencing the GPIO BCM numbering for your particular board.
+Select the "Config" tab and set up the proper GPIO pin numbers for your connected relays by referencing the GPIO BCM numbering for your particular board.
 These GPIO pins should be connected to your relay control pins.
-Keep in mind that a HIGH GPIO corresponds to the relay being OFF and a LOW GPIO corresponds to the relay being ON.
-If you have relays that are opposite or are mixing different relays that utilize both configurations, you will need to alter the GPIO-initialize.py script as well as mycodo.py to ensure your relays operate properly.
+Ensure you select the proper HIGH/LOW state for when the relay turns on.
+For instance, if the relay turns on when there is a HIGH signal sent to it (5 volts), select HIGH, otherwise if it is energized when a LOW signal (0 volts) is sent to it, select LOW.

 <a name="links"></a>
 ### Useful Links